 This grading calculation was designed to help teachers with a quick and easy way to calculate grades without having to calculate by hand.
-If you’ve been doing this a while, it’s the same idea as the classic cardboard EZ-Graders that teachers used to use.
+If you’ve been doing this a while, it’s the same idea as the classic cardboard EZ-Graders that every teacher used to use, and some still do.

 To create a grade chart, fill in the fields above and press Calculate.